Adelic line bundles on quasi-projective varieties: Heights of points on a subvariety

-For an abelian scheme $X\to S$ of relative dimension $g$ with a high-dimensional base $S$, there are natural generalizations of the above situation by Andr\'e--Corvaja--Zannier \cite{ACZ} and Gao \cite{Gao1}.
+For an abelian scheme $X\to S$ of relative dimension $g$ with a high-dimensional base $S$, there are natural generalizations of the above situation by Andr\'e--Corvaja--Zannier \cite{ACZ20} and Gao \cite{Gao1}.
 Namely, by \cite[Thm.
 2.3.1, Prop.
-2.1.1]{ACZ} and \cite[Thm.
-9.1]{Gao1}, a closed subvariety $Y$ of $X$ is non-degenerate and contains a Zariski dense set of torsion points if the following conditions hold: \begin{enumerate}[(1)] \item $\dim S=g$; \item the morphism from $S$ to the moduli space of abelian varieties of dimension $g$ (with a polarization of degree equal to $\deg(L_\eta)/g!$) is generically finite; \item $X$ is simple over the algebraic closure of the function field of $S$; \item $Y$ is a non-torsion section of $X\to S$. \end{enumerate} Contrary to the case $g=1$, the result does not hold if we change condition (3) to the statement that $X$ has a trivial $K(S)/K$-trace by Gao \cite[Thm.
-1.4(ii)]{Gao2}.
+2.1.1]{ACZ20} and \cite[Thm.
+9.1]{Gao1}, a closed subvariety $Y$ of $X$ is non-degenerate and contains a Zariski dense set of torsion points if the following conditions hold: \begin{enumerate} \item $\dim S=g$; \item the morphism from $S$ to the moduli space of abelian varieties of dimension $g$ (with a polarization of degree equal to $\deg(L_\eta)/g!$) is generically finite; \item $X$ is simple over the algebraic closure of the function field of $S$; \item $Y$ is a non-torsion section of $X\to S$. \end{enumerate} Contrary to the case $g=1$, the result does not hold for general $g$ if we change condition (3) to the statement that $X$ has a trivial $K(S)/K$-trace.
+We refer to Gao \cite[Thm.
+1.4(ii)]{Gao2} for a counter-example for $g=4$.

-\subsection{Equidistribution of PCF maps}
+\section{Equidistribution of PCF maps}

-In this subsection, we consider equidistribution of post-critically finite rational maps over $\PP^n$, as another application of the equidistribution theorem (Theorem \ref{equi3}).
-We hope that our treatment will play roles in the dynamical Andre--Oort conjecture of Baker--DeMarco \cite[Conj.
+In this section, we consider the equidistribution of post-critically finite endomorphisms on $\PP^n$ as another application of the equidistribution theorem (Theorem \ref{equi3}).
+The equidistribution fits perfectly to the setting of the dynamical Andre--Oort conjecture of Baker--DeMarco \cite[Conj.
 1.10]{BD}.
+Our treatment plays a crucial role in the recent solution of the dynamical Andre--Oort conjecture for 1-dimensional families by Ji--Xie \cite{JX}.

-We will only write the case of number fields, though some of the results also hold over function fields of one-variables.
+We will only write the case of number fields, though some of the results also hold over function fields of one variable.